wxsd-sales/early-one-button-to-push/README.md

 Open a new terminal window and follow the instructions below to setup the project locally for development/demo.

-1. Clone this repository and change directory
+1. Clone this repository and change directory:
    ```
    git clone https://github.com/WXSD-Sales/early-one-button-to-push && cd early-one-button-to-push
    ```

-2. Rename `.env.local` file to `.env` (you may also change your database credentials within this renamed file)
+2. Rename `.env.local` file to `.env` (you may also change the database credentials within this renamed file):
    ```
    mv .env.local .env
    ```

-3. Review and follow the [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) guide
+3. Review and follow the [Quickstart: Register an application with the Microsoft identity platform](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app#register-an-application) guide.
     - Select the following [Microsoft Graph API permissions](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-configure-app-access-web-apis#delegated-permission-to-microsoft-graph):
       | API / Permissions name | Type      | Description                                         |
       |------------------------|-----------|-----------------------------------------------------|